claudiobritof/claudiobritof/README.md

-📫 How to reach me: ...

-📚With a Financial Markets and Crypto background, started coding studies in 2022:
+📚With a Financial Markets and Crypto background, started coding studies intensely in 2022:

----📗First language: Python
+---> 📗First languages: C++ and Python.

----📙Currently learning: HTML, CSS and JavaScript.
+---> 📙Currently learning: HTML, CSS and JavaScript.

 💼Currently working as a Senior Data Analyst, but now looking for a starter Front-End job.